nicholasgalante1997/mint/data/PATTERNS_TRY_1.md

 ## Code Smells With Common Exception Handling Strategies

-Okay so to illustrate some of what I'm hoping to break into, we're going to write a simple node program that is going to attempt to load a file in the local file system based off of a command line arg that it's passed, and then it's going to cherry pick every prime line in the poem and write a new poem based off those lines.
+Okay so to illustrate some of what I'm hoping to break into, we're going to write a simple node program that is going to attempt to load a poem in the local file system based off of a command line arg that it's passed, and then it's going to cherry pick every prime line in the poem and write a new poem based off those lines.
 Pretty straightforward and useless, so a great place to start.

 We're going to start by implementing this example using try/catch/throw, and then we'll dig into what code smells we have in this implementation.